Rust in Peace: Legacy and influence

 In retrospective analysis, Rust in Peace has been cited as having a large impact on its genre.
 Heavy metal magazine Decibel labeled the album as a "genre-defining work", while Kerrang! wrote that the record "set a new standard for heavy metal in the 90s".
 IGN named Rust in Peace the fourth most influential heavy metal album of all time, commenting that the album "displays Dave Mustaine's finest writing ever".
 Additionally, Martin Popoff ranked it eleventh among the best heavy metal albums of all time.
 In a reader poll organized by MusicRadar in 2010, Rust in Peace was voted as the sixth best metal album ever.
 The MusicRadar staff explained that the record saw Megadeth moving "into the big league", while staying true to their intricate sound and lyricism.
 In a list compiled by Chad Bowar of About.com, Rust in Peace was placed as the best heavy metal album of the 1990s and named a "thrash masterpiece".
 The album was nominated for Best Metal Performance at the 33rd Grammy Awards.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
+In 2015, the album was inducted into the Decibel Hall of Fame.